ChangooLee/mcp-opendart/README.md

 ### Common Issues

 - **Authentication Failures**:
-  - Check if your API key is valid
+  - Check if your API key is valid and active
   - Verify your API key has the necessary permissions
-  - Check if you've exceeded the API rate limit
+  - Check if you've exceeded the API rate limit (20,000 calls/day)

 - **Data Access Issues**:
   - Some data may require additional permissions
-  - Certain data might have delayed access
+  - Certain data might have delayed access (up to 24 hours)
+  - Check if the company is within your accessible range

 - **Connection Problems**:
   - Verify your internet connection
   - Check if the OpenDART API service is available
+  - Ensure your firewall isn't blocking the connection

 ### Debugging Tools